unioslo/harborapi/docs/usage/validation.md

 ```

 In the future, the type hints will be updated to reflect this behavior, but for now it remains undocumented in the code itself.

+!!! note
+    If you are using a static type checker in your CI or pre-commit config, you will need to add a `# type: ignore` comment to the line where you pass in the dict, to prevent the type checker from complaining about the type mismatch.